jenssegers/laravel-raven/README.md

 Configuration
 -------------

-This package supports configuration through environment variables and the services configuration file located in `app/config/services.php`:
+This package supports configuration through environment variables and/or the services configuration file located in `app/config/services.php`:

 ```php
 'raven' => [